 We’re not quite to that point in the United States just yet, but for fans looking for a reason to get into the World Cup, betting on games is one way to do it.
 Betting on a sporting event that only comes around every four years requires some preparation and research.
 Fortunately, we’ve put together this guide on how to bet on the World Cup.

-Before betting on the World Cup, you need to understand the format.
-The 32 teams competing in the tournament are divided into four groups of eight teams.
+Before we discuss how to bet on the World Cup, we first need to talk about its format.
+The 32 teams competing in this soccer tournament are divided into four groups of eight teams.
 Months before the tournament begins, a draw is held to determine what teams will be grouped together.
 The 32 teams are divided into four pools based on their ranking in the FIFA World Rankings.

 The host and the seven highest-ranked teams are in Pool 1.
 The next eight highest-ranked teams are in Pool 2, and so on.
-The draw process can be confusing, as organizers have to make sure that teams from the same region of the world aren’t in the same group.
+The draw process can be confusing.
+That's because organizers have to make sure that teams from the same region of the world aren’t in the same group.

-Of course, the exception to this is Europe, which sends over a dozen teams to the World Cup, meaning some groups will have two European teams.
+Of course, the exception to this is Europe, which sends over a dozen teams to the World Cup.
+This means that some groups will have two European teams.

 Regardless of how the draw shakes out, there are eight groups of four teams.
 Every team plays a round-robin within its own group, meaning every team plays at least three games.

 During the Group Stage, a win is worth three points, and a tie is worth one point.
-After three games, the two highest teams in the group advance to the Knockout Stage while the bottom two teams are eliminated.
+After three games, the two highest teams in the group advance to the Knockout Stage.
+The bottom two teams are eliminated.
 If teams are tied on points, the tiebreaker is goal differential.

 With two teams from each group advancing, the Knockout Stage begins with 16 teams and becomes single elimination.
 The bracket is predetermined based on the standings during the Group Stage.